17thSep/WebdriverIO_Master/README.md

 ### Alternatively,

-Take a look at the WatchVideo.md file inside each folder for the step by step instrcutions
+Take a look at the WatchVideo.md file inside each folder for the step by step instructions

 ## If you like to support my work, please check out the below